sandhyajogi2710/angular-sample/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-What to improve
+## What to improve

-Used all the form fields like username and email, password using reactive form validations.
-Here the gap in this application we didn't made any service calls to fetch the data.
+This project is just a login page that is not calling any back-end service, this project can be improved in the near future. ngrx can be used to manage router and update the movement of the application

 ## Adding Bootstrap 4